katharinalisalin/demo-bug-template/docs/contributing/index.md

 - Is there an open discussion on the topic of my request?
 - Does my question fit the direction of the discussion, or should I open a new discussion?
-- Is my topic a question for the discussion boards, or is it a bug report or idea request that require a new issue?
+- Is my topic a question for the discussion boards, or is it a bug report or idea request that requires a new issue?
 - Did I provide the community with all the necessary information to comprehend my question?
 - Have I checked if my question has been answered before?